 Progressive Discipline: Consequences for chronic or habitual discipline.
-Once a student has accumulated 15 discipline referrals in one school year, the student, at the discretion of the high school administration, may be placed on progressive discipline.
-Once a student is placed on progressive discipline, each subsequent referral will result in the following consequences:
+Once a student has accumulated 7 discipline referrals in one school year, the student may be placed on a behavior contract.
+Once a student has accumulated 10 discipline referrals, the student, at the discretion of the high school administration, may be placed on progressive discipline, which is where each subsequent referral will result in the following consequences:

-First Progressive Discipline Referral: 1-2 days out of school suspension Second Progressive Discipline Referral: 3 days out of school suspension Third Progressive Discipline Referral: 5 days out of school suspension Fourth Progressive Discipline Referral: 7 days out of school suspension that may result in a recommendation for long term suspension or expulsion
+First Progressive Discipline Referral: 1-2 days out of school suspension Second Progressive Discipline Referral: 3 days out of school suspension Third Progressive Discipline Referral: 5 days out of school suspension Fourth Progressive Discipline Referral: 7 days out of school suspension Fifth Progressive Discipline Referral: 10 days out of school suspension with a hearing that may result in a recommendation for long term suspension or expulsion